 APTR Healthy People Curriculum Task Force

-The APTR Healthy People Curriculum Task Force represents eight prominent health professional education associations that have since 2002, collaborated to implement the educational objectives of Healthy People 2020 and to collect data for objectives:
+The APTR Healthy People Curriculum Task Force represents eight prominent health professional education associations that have collaborated since 2002 to implement the educational objectives of Healthy People 2010 and 2020 and to collect data for objectives:

 - ECBP-12-18: "Increase the inclusion of core clinical prevention and population health content in health professions education."

 - ECBP-19: "Increase the proportion of academic institutions with health professions education programs whose prevention curricula include interprofessional educational experiences.

 American Dental Education Association